dingkwang/dingkwang/README.md

 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=102)](https://github.com/dingkwang)

 Welcome to my little corner of the internet!
-I’ve just wrapped up my career as Perception Validation Engineer at [Aeva](aeva.ai).
-Alongside this, I am also a member of the San Francisco Bay Are [ZGZG machine learing study group](https://www.youtube.com/watch?v=sx4zDrBFx8g) study group.
+I am working as a Perception Validation Engineer at [Aeva](aeva.ai).
+Alongside this, I am also a member of the San Francisco Bay Area [ZGZG machine learning study group](https://www.youtube.com/watch?v=sx4zDrBFx8g) study group.

 I also contribute as a Developer at the [CatchOnLabs](https://github.com/nftblackmagic) where I focus on **Image Generative AI**, **Virtual TryOn**, and **multi-modal conversational agents**.

-On the ccomputer vision front, I collaborate with [Dr. Sanjeev Loppal](https://focus.ece.ufl.edu/team/) at the **FOCUS LAB** at the **University of Florida** on projects that aim to empower the capability of **drone** and **autonomous vehicle**.
+On the computer vision front, I collaborate with [Dr. Sanjeev Loppal](https://focus.ece.ufl.edu/team/) at the **FOCUS LAB** at the **University of Florida** on projects that aim to empower the capability of **drone** and **autonomous vehicle**.

 🌟🌟Feel free to reach out!
 Whether it’s for research, collaboration, or just to exchange ideas over a casual chat, I’m always open to connecting and exploring new possibilities!🌟🌟